DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxFileManager/1 Configuration/toolbar/toolbar.md

 - [fileSelectionItems](/api-reference/_hidden/dxFileManagerToolbar/fileSelectionItems '/Documentation/ApiReference/UI_Widgets/dxFileManager/Configuration/toolbar/fileSelectionItems/') - Displays toolbar items when one or more file system items are selected.

-[note] Note that optional settings for predefined toolbar items should be specified at the same level as the item's **name** option.
+[note] Note that optional settings for predefined toolbar items should be specified at the same level as the item's **name** property.

 ---